treangenlab/somatem/docs/tool_status-quicknotes.md

 - [ ]

 _enhance the setup_
+- [ ] Add a scripted way to download the example files
 - [ ] Add a DB_dir variable to the config file and connect databases to it
 - [ ] Update databases to the shared directory location.
 Download the missing dbs there
   - [ ] lemur - update